Grab your wetsuits, we're taking a deep dive into some of our favorite café drinks. After a drawn-out wait, we're going in on the lungo.

 What is a lungo?

-Lungo, meaning “long shot” in its most basic sense, is an espresso made with more water than typical (as opposed to a ristretto, which is made with less hot water than normal).
-A “typical” recipe for an espresso is about 1:2, or 18 grams of coffee to 36 grams of coffee.
-While this can range, a lungo usually has a ratio in the range of 1:3 to 1:4 coffee to water.
-This means that a lungo is usually twice the size of a typical espresso.
+Lungo, meaning “long shot” in its most basic sense, is an espresso made with more water than typical (as opposed to a ristretto espresso or coffee, which is made with less hot water than normal).
+A “typical” recipe for an espresso is about 1:2, or 18 grams of ground coffee to 36 grams of coffee.
+While this can range, a lungo usually has a ratio of 1:3 to 1:4 coffee to water.
+This means that a serving of lungo coffee is usually twice the size of a typical espresso.

-So what happens when an espresso is made with the same amount of coffee as usual but more water?
-While the amount of caffeine will stay relatively the same, the drink becomes more diluted and actually weaker by volume than a regular espresso.
+So what happens when an espresso is made with the same amount of coffee as usual but with more hot water?
+While the amount of caffeine will stay relatively the same, the drink becomes more diluted and weaker by volume than a regular espresso.

 History of the lungo

-While “lungo” is a Italian way of describing coffee, café allongé is the French term.
-You will likely not find these terms at speciality coffee shops in the US, but depending on the barista, you may encounter a longer than typical shot, ranging outside of the typical 1:2 ratio.
+Before you get ready to brew coffee at home, let’s uncover the history of lungo coffee.
+While “lungo” is an Italian way of describing coffee, café allongé is the French term.
+You will likely not find these terms at specialty coffee shops in the US, but depending on the barista, you may encounter a longer than typical shot, ranging outside the typical 1:2 ratio.

 What does it taste like?

-In coffee extraction, fruit acids are extracted first, then sugars, and finally bittering components.
-Espresso is a magnification of this, and the best espresso coffee has all three components in balance.
+In coffee extraction, fruit acids are extracted first, then sugars, and finally, bittering components.
+What is espresso in this regard?
+It is a magnification of the extraction processthis, and the best espresso coffee has all three components in balance.

-Since there is more water in a lungo shot, it’s going to be more diluted than a typical espresso shot.
+Since there is more water in a lungo shot, it will dilute more than a typical espresso shot.
 Yet, since the flavor compounds are still being extracted, a lungo shot is more developed.
 The usage of more water magnifies everything about the coffee, including the roast flavor.
 Therefore, depending on the coffee shop, there will be a tendency to see longer shots with lighter roasted coffees.

 Similar drinks and variations